markifornia/projects/vuejs/vue3-basics/README.md

 This vuejs basics SPA web application is covered in this video [Vue.js Course for Beginners](https://www.youtube.com/watch?v=FXpIoQ_rT_c)

-Presented by Gwendolyn Faraday on the well reknowned freeCodeCamp.org.
+Presented by Gwendolyn Faraday on our well reknowned [Free Code Camp](freeCodeCamp.org).